Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Optimal Transport on Compact Manifolds

 The Monge problem of Optimal Transport can be formulated as a partial differential equation given some additional assumptions.
-We consider cost functions $c(x,y)$ satisfying the following hypotheses~\ref{hyp:costfunction}, which are derived from the hypotheses given in~\cite{MTW}:
+The squared geodesic cost function satisfies the following hypotheses~\ref{hyp:costfunction}, which are derived from the hypotheses given in~\cite{MTW}: